SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListItem/NSListItem.md

 # NSListItem

-Lightweight generic list item - similar to NSMDOListItem but without child items and stuff
+Lightweight generic list item* similar to NSMDOListItem but without child items and stuff